brucebarrera/brucebarrera.github.io/_posts/2025-05-15-simplifying-sql-data-retrieval-with-safegetT-extension-method.md

 published: true
 ---

-# Simplifying SQL Data Retrieval with SafeGetT Extension Method in C#

 When working with SQL data in C#, developers often need to handle data retrieval from an `IDataReader` safely, accounting for potential null values or missing columns.
 In this article we will implement a `SqlDataExtensions` static class that provides a useful extension method called `SafeGetT` that simplifies this process by safely retrieving typed data from an `IDataReader` with proper error handling.

 ## Overview of `SafeGetT`